-Coffee Crunch Cake is the Queen’s absolute favorite birthday treat.
-Picking one up at Stickney’s restaurant in Palo Alto (sadly, now gone) was part of the drill for her big day each year.
+Coffee crunch cake is the Queen’s absolute favorite birthday treat.
+Picking one up at Stickney’s restaurant in Palo Alto (sadly, now long gone) was part of the drill for her big day each year.
 This year, Dad (not much of a baker), is finally making one from scratch to help us celebrate, although now far from California.

 How It’s Done

-Coffee Crunch Cake is an assembly of three components: a vanilla sponge cake, coffee-flavored, whipped-cream frosting, and home-made coffee crunch candy.
-I found at least half-a-dozen recipes for CCC on the web, but Martha Stewart’s proved to be authentic, the easiest to follow…and produced a wonderful result.
+Coffee Crunch Cake as Bay Area long-timers know, ws the invention of Blum’s Bakery in San Francisco.
+I only ever had it as produced by Stickney’s, a Bay Area coffee shop chain, and it was really great.
+It’s an assembly of three components: a vanilla sponge cake; coffee-flavored, whipped-cream frosting; and home-made coffee crunch candy.
+I found at least half-a-dozen recipes for CCC on the web, but Martha Stewart’s proved to be the most authentic and the easiest to follow—and produced a wonderful result.
 See the recipe for detailed ingredient list and steps.

 This recipe produced a really yummy cake.
 I’m sure glad I invested in a no-stick tube pan.
 The cake separated from the pan during baking and came right out, no problem.
 The key was mixing the batter until perfectly smooth (did it by hand) and then carefully folding in the fluffy egg whites.
 If anything, I over-baked the cake a tad.
 Will experiment to get it just right.
 Will do anything for “science.” 🙂